Orthogonal ring patterns in the plane: Variational description

 \section{Variational description}

 The construction of a ring pattern is very similar to the construction of an orthogonal circle pattern since the equations at the interior vertices are the same (see Thm.~\ref{thm:ring_pattern}).
-For (not necessarily orthogonal) circle patterns there exists a convex variational principle~\cite{bobenko_springborn_variational} in terms of the logarithmic radii.
-In this section we will consider subcomplex~$G$ of~$\Z^2$ whose boundary consists of zigzag edges only as shown in Fig.~\ref{fig:variational}.
-For planar orthogonal circle patterns the functional is given by: {\operatorname{Im}\operatorname{Li}_2}
+For (not necessarily orthogonal) circle patterns there exists a convex variational principle~\cite{bobenko_springborn_variational}.
+For planar orthogonal circle patterns the functional is given in terms of the logarithmic radii by: {\operatorname{Im}\operatorname{Li}_2}

-where $\Phi_i = 2\pi$ for interior vertices and $\Phi_i \in (0,2\pi)$ for boundary vertices and $\operatorname{Li}_2$ is the dilogarithm function.
-The first sum is taken over all edges and the second sum over all vertices of~$G$.
-For a flat euclidean orthogonal circle pattern we need to require that boundary angles sum up to $(n-2) \pi$ where $n$ is the number of boundary vertices.
-The critical points of the functional satisfy the condition that all the kite angles around the vertices~$v_i$ sum up to~$\Phi_i$.
-So for the interior vertices with~$\Phi_i = 2\pi$ we obtain exactly equation~\eqref{eq:closure} and for the boundary edges the prescribed curvature.
-As the functional is convex~\cite[Prop.~1,2]{bobenko_springborn_variational} there exists a unique Euclidean ring pattern with the prescribed boundary conditions.

-To determine a solution we can either prescribe \emph{Dirichlet boundary conditions} by prescribing the $\rho$'s for the boundary rings or \emph{Neumann boundary conditions} by specifying the curvatures $\Phi_i$ for the boundary vertices (see Fig.~\ref{fig:variational}).